 Damage to your teeth can go hand in hand with a jaw injury.
 Click dental claim to see the page I have written setting out how much compensation you can claim for cracked and broken teeth.

-The approximate amounts of compensation your could expect for a jaw injury claim which settles in 2017 and 2018 are as follows:
+The approximate amounts of compensation your could expect for a jaw injury claim which settles in 2018 are as follows:

 1. Simple fracture claim payouts

 Even a simple fracture which heals completely with no ongoing symptoms can lead to a great deal of pain and inconvenience.
 Such a jaw injury claim settlement is likely to calculated between: £5,600 – £7,700

 Fracture claims which are not clean or simple and perhaps lead to ongoing permanent symptoms including a difficulty eating and moving the lower jaw will lead to average compensation payouts calculated between: £15,700 – £27,000